-To attract the new talent your business needs, your job ad must perform.
+To attract the new talent your business needs, your job ads must perform.
 If your job ad isn’t getting a good response, there is likely a reason behind it.
-Here we take a look at five reasons why your job might not be attracting candidates.
+Here we take a look at six reasons why your job might not be attracting candidates.

 When a job advert is poorly written, or there isn’t enough information about the job, it will probably fail.
 When a job description is poorly written, a job seeker will very likely ignore it.
 So, ensure the job description is well organised, with a strong and enticing overview, by providing an accurate description of the job and the requirements.